Study options

 Internationalisation

-Upon joining Aalto University, students are welcomed to an international community of competent, creative, and responsible individuals.
+Upon joining Aalto University, students are joining an international community of competent, creative, and responsible individuals.
 15 % of the students and 40 % of the faculty in the University come from across the world, bridging students with the global design network.
 The School of Arts, Design and Architecture has strong connections to other leading design schools and universities across the globe.
 Students are encouraged to apply for internships and exchange studies as well as gain experience by taking part in international competitions, exhibitions, conferences, and trade fairs to further enrich their personal learning path.
-In addition, the Contemporary Design study option has an ongoing dialogue with exciting international brands.
+In addition, the Contemporary Design study option provides the opportunity to build design and research relationships with external partners.

 Further study opportunities